moinwiki/moin/docs/man/moin.rst

         maint-set-meta
         item-get
         item-put
-        import19
+        load-help           Load an entire help namespace from distribution source. dump-help           Save an entire help namespace to the distribution source. import19
-        shell               Runs a Python shell inside Flask application context.
-                            :param banner: banner appearing at top of shell when started :param make_context: a callable returning a dict of variables used in the shell namespace.
-By default returns a dict consisting of just the app.
+        shell               Runs a Python shell inside Flask application context. :param banner: banner appearing at top of shell when started :param make_context: a callable returning a dict of variables used in the shell namespace.
+By default returns a dict consisting of just the app. :param use_ipython: use IPython shell if available, ignore if not.
+The IPython shell can be turned off in command line by passing the **--no-ipython** flag.
-                            :param use_ipython: use IPython shell if available, ignore if not.
-The IPython shell can be turned off in command line by passing the **--no-ipython** flag. runserver           Runs the Flask development server i.e. app.run()
+        runserver           Runs the Flask development server i.e. app.run()

-    optional arguments:
+    options:
       -c CONFIG, --config CONFIG
       -i, --index-create
       -s, --storage-create